SB-1090

 Pennsylvania SB 1090 — Safeguarding Adolescents from Exploitative Chatbots and Harmful AI Technology Act

-Imposes disclosure and safety obligations on operators of AI companion platforms in Pennsylvania.
-Requires operators to disclose AI identity when a reasonable person could be misled into thinking they are speaking with a human, with stricter unconditional disclosure and periodic reminders for users known or reasonably believed to be minors.
-Requires operators to maintain and publish protocols preventing AI companions from producing suicidal ideation, self-harm, or violence-encouraging content, including crisis service referrals.
-Prohibits AI companions from producing sexually explicit visual material or instructing minors to engage in sexually explicit conduct.
-As amended, requires suitability disclosures only when a service is offered to users the operator knows are minors.
+Imposes safety and disclosure obligations on operators of AI companion platforms in Pennsylvania.
+Requires AI identity disclosure when a reasonable person could be misled, with stricter unconditional disclosure and periodic reminders for users known or reasonably suspected to be minors.
+Mandates operators maintain and publish protocols to prevent suicidal ideation, self-harm, and violence-encouraging content, including crisis referral notifications.
+Requires operators to prevent AI companions from producing sexually explicit content to minors and to disclose suitability limitations when services are offered to known minors.
 Enforced exclusively by the Attorney General with civil penalties up to $10,000 per violation.
-The act does not apply to underlying AI models unless directly offered, configured, or deployed as an AI companion.
+The act does not apply to underlying AI models unless directly offered or deployed as an AI companion.

 Summary

-Imposes disclosure and safety obligations on operators of AI companion platforms in Pennsylvania.
-Requires operators to disclose AI identity when a reasonable person could be misled into thinking they are speaking with a human, with stricter unconditional disclosure and periodic reminders for users known or reasonably believed to be minors.
-Requires operators to maintain and publish protocols preventing AI companions from producing suicidal ideation, self-harm, or violence-encouraging content, including crisis service referrals.
-Prohibits AI companions from producing sexually explicit visual material or instructing minors to engage in sexually explicit conduct.
-As amended, requires suitability disclosures only when a service is offered to users the operator knows are minors.
+Imposes safety and disclosure obligations on operators of AI companion platforms in Pennsylvania.
+Requires AI identity disclosure when a reasonable person could be misled, with stricter unconditional disclosure and periodic reminders for users known or reasonably suspected to be minors.
+Mandates operators maintain and publish protocols to prevent suicidal ideation, self-harm, and violence-encouraging content, including crisis referral notifications.
+Requires operators to prevent AI companions from producing sexually explicit content to minors and to disclose suitability limitations when services are offered to known minors.
 Enforced exclusively by the Attorney General with civil penalties up to $10,000 per violation.
-The act does not apply to underlying AI models unless directly offered, configured, or deployed as an AI companion.
+The act does not apply to underlying AI models unless directly offered or deployed as an AI companion.

 Enforcement & Penalties